-Richard Austen-Baker supervises 2 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Richard Austen-Baker supervises 3 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles